 According to Desiree Lanz, a Los Angeles-based intuitive reader, channeler, and medium, it's simple—if you walk into a metaphysical store (or are scrolling on social) and feel drawn to a certain deck, that's the right one for you.
 "Our intuition will lead us to themes and imagery that we resonate with, feel emotionally connected to and can benefit from," she says.
 "It’s really just a matter of what we enjoy looking at, holding, and developing a working relationship with."
+Working with a deck you like is one of the best ways to make learning how to use oracle cards fun and useful.

 Picking a deck based on your intuition is good practice since that's really the whole point of tarot and oracle card decks.
 They're essentially designed to help you get in touch with your own inner knowing—and, some believe, the divine energy that informs that inner knowing.
 "The more tools we have to receive intuitive information, the more assistance, signs, and messages we can pick up on," says Lanz.